jamesdbrock/hffix/README.md

 The High Frequency FIX Parser library is an open source implementation of <a href="http://www.fixtradingcommunity.org/pg/structure/tech-specs/fix-protocol">Financial Information Exchange protocol versions 4.2, 4.3, 4.4, and 5.0 SP2.</a> intended for use by developers of high frequency, low latency financial software.
 The purpose of the library is to do fast, efficient encoding and decoding of FIX in place, at the location of the I/O buffer.
 The library does not use intermediate message objects, and it does **no memory allocation** on the free store (the “heap”).

-Hffix library is not certified by any industry-leading committees.
+*hffix* library is not certified by any industry-leading committees.
 It is not an “engine.”
 It is not an “adaptor.”
-It has no threading, no I/O, no object-oriented inheritance.
+It has no threading, no I/O, no object-oriented subtyping.
 It is just a superfast parser and serializer in plain modern generic-iterator-style C++98.

 ## Hello, FIX!
 Quick Start

 The main repository is at <https://github.com/jamesdbrock/hffix>

 ### fixprint
 To see an example of the library in action, enter these four commands at your shell prompt.
-This example uses the `fixprint` utility which comes with the hffix library.
+This example uses the `fixprint` utility which comes with the *hffix* library.
 The result will be a colorized and pretty-printed FIX 5.0 test data set.

     git clone https://github.com/jamesdbrock/hffix.git
     cd hffix